 Get Started with TMJ Treatment in The Gate District, St. Louis, MO at Axes Physical Therapy

-For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
+If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
 Our personalized, patient-centered approach to TMJ treatment in The Gate District, St. Louis, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
-You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+We offer Temporomandibular Joint Dysfunction therapy at our Ballwin location.